nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**MSS**

+1. User requests to undo the last command
+2. AddressBook checks if there are commands to undo
+3. AddressBook reverses the last command

+   Use case ends.

+**Extensions**

+* 2a.
+There are no commands to undo

+    * 2a1.
+AddressBook shows an error message.

+      Use case ends.

+**MSS**

+1. User requests to redo a command
+2. AddressBook checks if there are commands to redo
+3. AddressBook reverses the last undone command

+   Use case ends.

+**Extensions**

+* 2a.
+There are no commands to redo

+    * 2a1.
+AddressBook shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.